Consume

 apm marketplace

-Manage marketplaces — both consuming them (registering a remote marketplace so packages resolve by package@marketplace shorthand) and authoring one (editing apm.yml’s marketplace: block, validating it, and publishing updates to consumer repositories).
+Manage marketplaces — both consuming them (registering a remote marketplace so packages resolve by package@marketplace shorthand) and authoring one (editing apm.yml’s marketplace: block, validating it, and preparing artifacts for consumer repositories).

 Terminal window